bitrot7/Intrigue2/readme.md

 Goo--Bad Question, no they are not an object that is only meant to be seen should not be operated on by a sound system.

-Go look at the either system package to start getting a better idea of ECS.  com.mk.*.system
+Go look at the either `system` package to start getting a better idea of ECS in the Intrigue API.  ./core/src/com/mk/intrigue/system

 Hopefully looking at this code gives you good ideas of your own.